Circular economy

 Our circular design framework is guided by the Ellen MacArthur Foundation’s Vision of a Circular Economy for Fashion.
 This vision promotes products made with safe, renewable, or recycled materials, used more often and for longer, and ultimately designed to be remade or recycled.
 At Amer Sports, we apply this through three key principles:

-• Inputs—using materials that are safe and responsibly sourced;
+• Sustainable inputs — using materials that are safe, recycled and responsibly sourced;

-• Used more and for longer—designing durable products and exploring circular business models like repair and resale; and
+• Product longevity — designing durable products and exploring circular business models like repair and resale; and

-• Responsible end—creating products that can be reused, remade, recycled, or safely disposed of after use.
+• Responsible end-of-life — creating products that can be reused, remade, recycled, or safely disposed of after use.

 Our circular progress